rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 To create a snapshot task select `snapshot` as type in [add tasks](/post/addconfigurations/).
 Do **not** copy and paste command for execution within a terminal window.
 RsyncUI saves the number `n` to the task.
 The number `n` is the next snapshot number.
 The number n is used when computing the parameter for rsync and is picked up from the configuration.

-## Snapshots on local attached volumes

-It seems like you have to disable `Ignore ownership on this volume` on local attached volumes to make snapshots work with hardlinks.
-Right click on the attached volume and disable it (in bottom of view).

 ## Snapshot administration

 It is important to administrate snapshots.
 By administrate means deleting not relevant snapshots.
 If snapshots are never deleted the number of snapshots might become difficult to use.
 A snapshot is most likely used to restore old and deleted files.
 This is why a plan to administrate snapshots is important.
 RsyncUI can assist you in this.